-If there is a risk of serious injury, or danger to life, or you believe a crime is in progress, ring the police on 999 before doing anything else.

-If the incident is on the Charterhouse site, ring the duty Security Officer next on 07831 467362.
+If you think a child is in immediate danger, or you believe a crime has been committed, ring the police on 999 before doing anything else.
+Then ring Charterhouse's duty Security Officer on 07831 467362.

-If you want to report a concern to the police but an immediate response is not required, call 101.
+If you want to report a concern to the police or seek their advice, but an immediate response is not required, call 101.

-Safeguarding concerns can be raised with the DSL or either of the Deputy DSLs - it does not matter which: Designated Safeguarding Lead (DSL) Mr John Richardson 07833 435904 01483 291619 imr@charterhouse.org.uk C Block Room 16, or office in Old Bursary - mail c/o Brooke Hall, Charterhouse, Surrey GU7 2DX Deputy Designated Ms Karen Davies 07824 498804 Safeguarding Lead 01483 291719 kld@charterhouse.org.uk - office in Old Bursary Deputy Designated Safeguarding Lead Miss Charlotte Hughes-D'Aeth 07827 956697 0 00 chd@charterhouse.org.uk Headmaster Dr Alex Peterken Headmaster@charterhouse.org.uk 01483 291600 Chair of Governors Mrs Vicky Tuck VickyTuckGB@charterhouse.org.uk for phone number see paragraph 75 (p.22) Governor with Leadership Responsibility for Safeguarding Very Revd Dianna Gwilliams DiannaGwilliamsGB@charterhouse.o rg.uk make a referral to, the local authority (see paragraph 34 (p.10)):
+Safeguarding concerns can be raised with the DSL or either of the Deputy DSLs - it does not matter which: Designated Safeguarding Lead Mr John Richardson 07833 435904 (DSL) jmr@charterhouse.org.uk 01483 291619 C Block Room 16, or office in Old Bursary - mail c/o Brooke Hall, Charterhouse, Surrey GU7 2DX Deputy Designated Miss Annabel Hawkins 07827 956697 Safeguarding Lead 01483 291771 ajah@charterhouse.org.uk - office in Old Bursary Deputy Designated Ms Karen Davies 07824 498804 Safeguarding Lead 01483 291719 kld@charterhouse.org.uk - office in Old Bursary Headmaster Dr Alex Peterken 01483 291600 Headmaster@charterhouse.org.uk Chair of Governors Mrs Vicky Tuck for phone number see paragraph VickyTuckGB@charterhouse.org.uk 75 (p.22) below Governor with Leadership Very Revd Dianna Gwilliams Responsibility for Safeguarding DiannaGwilliamsGB@charterhouse e.org.uk make a referral to, the local authority (see paragraph 34 (p.10) below):